matihaw/ZTM-Gdansk-Bus-Localizator/README.md

 Spring boot web application to localize the bus.

 ## Functionality:
-* Placint a pin on a map with numer of bus line on its location.
+* Placing a pin on a map with number of bus line on its location.